Mulching is an essential component of an ecologically rich permaculture garden. Here are five types of mulch, as well as when and how to apply them.

 This page may contain affiliate links.
 Please read my disclosure for more info.

 Mulch is a biodegradable layer of organic material added to the top of soil in a garden or landscaping.
-In the permaculture garden, mulch mimics the forest floor, which is usually covered with herbs and shrubs, sticks and twigs, and leaf litter.
+In the permaculture garden, it mimics a forest floor that is covered with a protective layer of leaf litter.

 In nature, bare soil equals damaged soil.

 Is Mulching just an Extra Task?